Accelerated Leadership Experience

 - Create and articulate a personal philosophy of leadership

-Ali Boyd is an Assistant Professor of the Practice and Director of Leadership and Professional Development at the Daniels College of Business and member of the Executive Education faculty.
+Ali Boyd is a long-time member of the Executive Education faculty.
 Ali formerly worked at the Ross School of Business at the University of Michigan and engages in leadership and organizational development across the country, and has a vibrant practice as an executive coach and consultant for various notable clients.
 As a certified coach, Ali brings certifications in a number of leadership development tools and assessments into her practice.

 Bo specializes in organizational development with focus on learning and talent management, strategic and cultural alignment, and operationalizing performance management programs.
 At Jacobs, Bo works with clients on solutions related to team chartering, conflict resolution, change management, and conscious inclusion.